 Since the very beginning, Cansativa has operated its own distribution and fulfillment center, and as one of the “first movers” in the industry, it has become one of the largest importers and distributors of medical cannabis in Germany.
 From its location in Frankfurt am Main, the company supplies pharmacies and pharmaceutical wholesalers throughout Germany.

 With the ongoing expansion of a second GMP/GDP site in the Rhine-Main area Cansativa creates even more import, distribution and warehousing capacities.

 Cansativa’s founding team can build upon two generations of expertise in the fields of medicine, law, and strategy.

-CANNABIS - ABC - D like Darreichungsformen (Dosage Forms)
+CANNABIS - ABC - D as for "Darreichungsformen" (Dosage Forms)

 The pharmaceutical variaties of medical cannabis available on the German market range from unprocessed flowers over to capsules, sprays and drops.